Weakly Supervised Detection and Temporal Localization of Whale Calls in Long-Duration Bioacoustic Data: Introduction

+Early whale call detection methods focused on classification.
+Signal processing techniques included spectrogram matching~\cite{mellinger2000recognizing} and energy detection in specific frequency bands~\cite{mellinger2004comparison}.
+These methods worked for presence/absence decisions only in low-noise conditions.

+Deep learning models, primarily Convolutional Neural Networks (CNNs), have become the standard, improving classification accuracy for short ($\le$15 seconds) audio segments~\cite{allen2021convolutional,shiu2020deep,schall2024deep}; recent pre-trained foundation models~\cite{vanmerrienboer2026perch} extend this across taxa through transfer learning, but handle recording-level supervision via window-selection heuristics rather than learning temporal localization within long-duration streams.
+These methods inherit the same fundamental limitation: they solve only the \textbf{classification problem}.
+When researchers need \textbf{temporal localization}, existing methods require a separate annotation effort, with experts manually marking exact start and end times of every call.
+This creates two separate annotation tasks: labels for classification and precise timestamps for localization.
+These two annotation tasks differ by orders of magnitude in cost: a binary label for a 30-minute recording takes seconds, while timestamping every call takes hours of expert effort~\cite{stowell2022computational}.
+For deployments producing thousands of hours, only recording-level labels are feasible at scale.

-Multiple Instance Learning (MIL) \cite{carbonneau2018multiple} offers an alternative framework for automated analysis of PAM data, for tasks like whale call detection where precise instance-level labels are scarce or impractical to obtain.
-Unlike supervised learning, MIL operates on ``bags" of instances, requiring waek labels only at the bag level (e.g., ``whale call present/absent" within a 1 hour recording).
+Multiple Instance Learning (MIL) \cite{carbonneau2018multiple} offers an alternative framework for this problem.
+Unlike supervised learning, MIL operates on ``bags" of instances, requiring labels only at the bag level (e.g., ``whale call present/absent" within a 1 hour recording).
 The instance-level labels (precise call timings) remain \textit{latent} or \textit{unknown} and not used during training, making it a weakly supervised learning approach.
 This characteristic of MIL is well-suited to the challenges of PAM data analysis, where we may know if whale calls are present within a longer recording segment (the bag), but lack precise annotations for each individual call event (the instances).
-MIL has been applied in audio tasks like acoustic scene classification \cite{choi2024instance} and sound event detection \cite{song2019acoustic}.
-However, these applications typically focus on classifying entire audio segments rather than localizing sound events within them.
-Moreover, most MIL approaches in audio do not explicitly tackle the challenges of long-duration recordings or the need for temporal localization.
-MIL has also been applied in other domains, including image classification \cite{ilse2018attention}, medical analysis \cite{quellec2017multiple}, and chemical complexity \cite{zankov2024chemical}.